 The following trails may be closed to bicycle and equestrian use during wet conditions.

-- Chestnut Trail is OPEN to bicyclists and equestrians.
+- Chestnut Trail is CLOSED to bicyclists and equestrians.

-- Long Ridge Trail is OPEN to bicyclists and equestrians.
+- Long Ridge Trail is CLOSED to bicyclists and equestrians.

-- Peters Creek Trail is OPEN to bicyclists and equestrians.
+- Peters Creek Trail is CLOSED to bicyclists and equestrians.

 Main lot: Located at Peters Creek trailhead on the west side of Skyline Boulevard, about 3.6 miles north of its intersection with Highway 9, and approximately 3.3 miles south of its intersection with Page Mill Road.
 If you are coming from the north on Skyline Blvd., the pullout is just past Portola Heights Road on the right.
 From the south, the pullout for the parking area is near the Palo Alto city limits sign on the right.